Security Services Customer Master Services Agreement

 2.9 Third-Party Product Purchases.
-If Customer is purchasing any third-party products or services (“Third-Party Purchases”) as specified on the Service Order and/or SOW, Customer agrees that it will comply with any third-party flow down terms and conditions, including but not limited to, any third-party end-user license agreement attached to the Service Order or SOW relating to such Third-Party Purchases.
+If Customer is purchasing any third-party products or services (“Third-Party Purchases”) as specified on the Service Order and/or SOW, Customer agrees that it will comply with any flow down terms and conditions, applicable to Third Party Purchases including but not limited to, any third-party end-user license agreement incorporated into an applicable SLA or referenced in or attached to the Service Order or SOW (or similar document) relating to such Third-Party Purchases.

 3. Term of MSA; Service Order(s) and SOW(s).

 3.1 Term of MSA.
 The term of this MSA shall commence on the Effective Date and shall continue until the completion or expiration of the Services set forth on the Service Order/ SOW or until this MSA is terminated pursuant to the provisions hereof. ("Term").